GRH-BCI/GRH-Home-BCI/README.md

 ### Obtain your unique Client ID and Secret
 to use this app, you need to obtain a unique client id and secret from your Emotiv Cortex account. update the user.json file located in the main repository folder with your new client information.
 ### Build BCI_Paint and BCI_gaming executables
-in order to open BCI-Paint and BCI_gaming apps through the Home-BCI app, you need to build the executables for each of those app. launch_app.py handles  opening external apps. you may need to change the path for opening external executables based on how you build those projects.
+in order to open BCI-Paint and BCI_gaming apps through the Home-BCI app, you need to build the executables for each of those app.
+Refer to each repository separately for build instructions. "" is the function that handles opening these two apps externally
 ### Find the arduino COM port and smart-plug's IP Address